jitendrapurohit/au.com.agileware.civicontactapi/README.md

 #### Authenticating individual CiviContact users

-When viewing a CiviCRM contact, in the Actions menu there is a new action available **Send CiviContact authentication**.
+When viewing a CiviCRM contact, in the **Actions menu** there is a new action available **Send CiviContact authentication**.
 When this action is executed an email will be sent immediately to the contact primary email address with the CiviContact authentication URL.
+You can override the contents of this email located in **templates/CRM/Civicontact/email.tpl**

 #### Authenticating many CiviContact users